confluentinc/librdkafka/INTRODUCTION.md

 #### Sparse connections

-Maintaining an open connection to each broker in the cluster is problematic for clusters with a large number of brokers, as well as for clusters with large number of clients.

-To alleviate this, the `enable.sparse.connections=true` configuration property can be set to `true` (**default**), in which case the client will only connect to brokers it needs to communicate with, and only when necessary.
+The client will only connect to brokers it needs to communicate with, and only when necessary.

 Examples of needed broker connections are: